History's Garden, 2006

 Edition of 5 + 1AP

 $3,500 exclusive of equipment

 Catharine Clark Gallery is proud to present Whitney Lynn's video work The Siren (2019) in its entirety via IGTV and Remote Access through September 5, 2020.
-In The Siren, a mermaid-costumed protagonist anxiously scales the crumbling remains of a grafiti-covered bunker, perched precariously on a coastal cliff known as Devil's Slide.
+In The Siren, a mermaid-costumed protagonist anxiously scales the crumbling remains of a graffiti-covered bunker, perched precariously on a coastal cliff known as Devil's Slide.
 As a low frequency audio score rumbles, the "siren" struggles to gain footing, bound by a garment that combines an image of kitsch seduction with an unsettling vulnerability.
 Lynn's video is presented in concert with Hotheads, a solo exhibition of recent paintings by acclaimed artist Julie Heffernan.